 See County Gardens Trusts for contacts and to enquire about membership.
 Get involved!
 Find out more about garden heritage in your area.

 CHESHHIRE GARDENS TRUST are delighted to announce the launch of their new bright and inviting website, check it out at: www.cheshire-gardens-trust.org

 Find out more about hubs, urban and ambassador sites as well as audience development projects, running throughout 2016.
 For all the latest Festival updates visit:

 Steffie Shields Lecture Dates 2016/2017

-Book release: ‘Moving Heaven & Earth - Capability Brown & the Gift of Landscape’ by Steffie Shields, due for publication by Unicorn Press April 2016
+Book release: ‘Moving Heaven & Earth - Capability Brown & the Gift of Landscape’ by Steffie Shields, available now from Unicorn Press and Amazon.

 WILTSHIRE GARDENS TRUST are proud to annouce the launch of their new website at: www.wiltshiregt.org.uk

 (Hyperlink not currently in operation from the AGT site)

 Nominations and submissions for the 2016 Marsh Awards are invited from artists, designers, conservators, architects, sponsors, members of the public and potential clients for new work and conservation projects. >More details